 Ms. Skogstrom is a member of the UK Society of Investment Professionals and is registered with the FCA.

-Dr. Konrad Bächinger received a Ph.D. in law from the University of Zurich.
+Dr. Konrad Bächinger (Swiss citizen, 1950) received a Ph.D. in law from the University of Zurich.
 He was admitted to the bar in 1977.
 He acted subsequently as legal counsel for the St. Gallische Creditanstalt and as head of legal department of Adolph Saurer AG.
 In 1984, he joined LGT Bank in Liechtenstein as general counsel.
 In 1989 he was appointed managing director and head of legal matters and project department.
 In 1990 he became member of the executive board of the bank, heading commercial banking and legal matters.
 In 1998 he became chief executive officer of LGT Capital Management.
-In April, 2001 Dr. Bächinger was appointed to the group executive committee of Liechtenstein Global Trust, now known as LGT Group Foundation.
-In 2006 he became a senior advisor of LGT Group Foundation and in 2010 he retired from LGT.
-Dr. Bächinger is also deputy chairman of the board of directors of Castle Alternative Invest AG and of several investment companies managed or advised by affiliates of LGT Group Foundation.
-He was chairman of the advisory board of the Futuro project to establish a vision for the Liechtenstein financial center.
+In April 2001, Dr. Bächinger was appointed to the group executive committee of Liechtenstein Global Trust, now known as LGT Group Foundation.
+In 2006, he became a senior advisor of LGT Group Foundation and in 2010 he retired from LGT.
+Dr. Bächinger is also deputy chairman of the board of directors of Castle Private Equity AG and chairman und board member of several investment companies managed or owned by affiliates of LGT Group Foundation.
+Dr. Bächinger was elected to the board of directors of Castle Alternative Invest AG in 1997.

 Dr André Lagger (Swiss citizen, 1962) received a Ph.D. in business administration from the University of Berne and completed studies at the Swiss Banking School.
 He began his career at Union Bank of Switzerland in Zurich, moving to UBS London in 1994 as head of corporate development of UBS London.
 In 1997, he joined LGT Services in Zurich as head of corporate controlling.
-Subsequently, he became, in 1998, member of the executive board and chief financial officer of LGT Capital Management in Vaduz and, in 2001, chief executive officer of LGT Financial Services.
-Since October 2006, he is CEO of the business unit operations & technology of LGT Group Foundation.
+Subsequently, he became, in 1998, member of the executive board and chief financial officer of LGT Capital Management in Vaduz and in 2001, chief executive officer of LGT Financial Services.
+Since October 2006, he has been CEO of the business unit operations & technology of LGT Group Foundation.
+Dr. Lagger was elected to the board of directors of Castle Alternatvie Invest AG in 2011.

-Kevin Mathews (Irish citizen, 1960) received a Joint Financial Servies Diploma from the Institute of Bankers at University College Dublin in 1995 and is a Qualified Financial Adviser (QFA).
+Kevin Mathews (Irish citizen, 1960) received a diploma in financial services from the Institute of Bankers at University College Dublin in 1995 and is a Qualified Financial Adviser (QFA).
 He joined the Irish Department of Labour in Dublin prior to working in key account management for Svenska Handelsbanken in Luxemburg between 1986 and 1995.
-He was managing director of LGT Bank (Ireland) between 1995 and 2006, during which time he also acted as director of a number of fund-of-hedge funds and private equity funds.
-He is currently providing consultancy and advisory services to banking, investment funds, local government and charitable organisations.
-During 2014, he was appointed as a non-executive director of LGT Bank (Ireland) Ltd.
+He was managing director of LGT Bank (Ireland) between 1995 and 2006.
+He is currently providing consultancy and advisory services to banking, investment funds, local government and charitable organisations including acting as director of a number of private equity and hedge funds.
+Kevin Mathews was elected to the board of directors of Castle Alternative Invest AG in 2008.